Fzkuji/Machine-Learning/Covid 19/机器学习的Covid 19应用汇总.md

 ### Before Infection

-The existing technology with NLP, computer visions, etc. enables the computers to leverage big data-enabled models for pattern recognition, interpretation, and prediction.
-It is observed that the current pandemic disease COVID-19 is spreading worldwide quickly, so there is a strong need to explore and unzip the AI to cure or diagnose the infected patients by COVID-19.
+#### Identify Symptoms

 It is found that China has developed AI-driven sensors that can quickly recognise individuals with a fever, even in crowds.
-The sensing of COVID-19 patients can be detected by using AI-based technology in Florida through facial thermal scans (V. Kumar, 2020).
+The sensing of COVID-19 patients can be detected by using AI-based technology in Florida through **facial thermal** scans (V. Kumar, 2020).

-AI-based an app, ‘COVID voice detector’ used to detect the infection in the human voice.
+AI-based an app, ‘COVID voice detector’ used to detect the infection in the **human voice**.
 Augmented reality and virtual reality technology provided the virtual environment to the patients to engage with medical professionals.

-#### Identify fever, cough and cold symptoms

-Machine learning-based artificial intelligence model is used (Imran et al., 2020) to develop an app named 'AI4COVID-19' to preliminary diagnosis the COVID-19 patients, by taking their two seconds cough recordings.
-Various mechanisms can be used to detect the COVID-19 in human beings, such as CT and X-ray scan images, blood samples of the subjects, etc. The primary symptoms in the COVID-19 patients are severe fever, cold and dry cough, and tiredness.
+Machine learning-based artificial intelligence model is used (Imran et al., 2020) to develop an app named 'AI4COVID-19' to preliminary diagnosis the COVID-19 patients, by taking their **two seconds cough recordings**.

+Various mechanisms can be used to detect the COVID-19 in human beings, such as **CT and X-ray scan images, blood samples of the subjects**, etc.

+The primary symptoms in the COVID-19 patients are severe **fever, cold and dry cough, and tiredness**.
 Artificial Intelligence (AI) based smartphone sensors have been used by (Maghdid et al., 2020) to detect the above virus symptoms.

 The designed AI-enabled smartphones found the severity of pneumonia and could also predict the result of the disease.
 Machine learning-based, an urgent end-to-end data-driven modelling approach was proposed to gather the health care data input to a Supervised Machine learning model to ascertain an individual's health status (Anthony, 2020).
 The proposed approach used an online survey questionnaire application to collect health care data

 ### After Infection